lightninglabs/loop/README.md

 DESCRIPTION:

-  Attempts loop out the target amount into either the backing lnd's wallet, or a targeted address.
+  Attempts to loop out the target amount into either the backing lnd's wallet, or a targeted address.

   The amount is to be specified in satoshis.